I've been contacted this week, about a series of 'infant feeding' events being held in various

 .

 1) John Lewis are aware that some customers have concerns over this event, and their breastfeeding portrayal overall.
 They have said they take this on board, and they will put work into looking at the issues, and seek to find a way forward that means they operate ethically, and remain fair and impartial to all their customers.
-Do your bit - let them know what your concerns are, and talk to them directly.
+Do your bit - let them know what your concerns are, and

 .